Parliament of Uganda: Eighth Parliament (2006–2011)

 This was a continuation of the Seventh Parliament, with Edward Ssekandi as speaker and Rebecca Kadaga as deputy speaker.

 Ninth Parliament (2011–2016)

 The Ninth Parliament was presided over by Rebecca Kadaga as speaker, and Jacob Oulanyah as deputy speaker.

 Tenth Parliament (2016–2021)

 In the Tenth Parliament, Rebecca Kadaga and Jacob Oulanyah remained in their posts as speaker and deputy speaker respectively.

 2017 Parliament fight

 On September 27, 2017, a fight ensued during a legislative session of the Ugandan parliament.
 The legislation in discussion at the time was to remove the presidential age limit of 75 from the Ugandan constitution.
 Following accusations from the parliamentary speaker against certain lawmakers in the chamber of disorderly conduct, a full-fledged fight broke out in which chairs were thrown, microphone stands used as clubs, and eventual removal of some members by plain clothes security officers.

 Eleventh Parliament (2021–present)

 On March 25, 2022, Thomas Tayebwa was voted as the new Deputy Speaker of the Parliament of Uganda.

+Ugandan legislation

+Examples of Uganda's legislation include: